Ruvyrom/Ruvomain-Protocol/Configs/Imports/README.md

 *Degoogle-OP15-OxyOS15.json*

 Need help with your first contribution?
-[Consult this guide](https://github.com/firstcontributions/first-contributions)
+[Consult this guide](https://github.com/firstcontributions/first-contributions) to learn the basics of pull requests.